sumeetdas/succinct-rust/README.md

       * Converting an immutable reference to a mutable reference would require that the initial immutable reference is the only immutable reference to that data, but the borrowing rules don’t guarantee that.
       * Therefore, Rust can’t make the assumption that converting an immutable reference to a mutable reference is possible.

+## Running Code on Cleanup with the Drop Trait